- Category: Community Services

 Lha is unique in the range and quality of services it offers.
-These include free English, French, Spanish and Chinese classes, cultural exchange programs, IT classes, vocational training, health and environmental awareness education, a wide array of volunteer opportunities, distribution of clothes and medicine, a community kitchen and many other programs and activities.
-Through these rehabilitation resources and educational services Lha facilitates an easy transition for the Tibetan refugee community to India.
-On a daily basis Lha serves over 250 people, hosts between 15 and 25 volunteers and provides up to 19 different services including on average 35-50 meals per day for financially disadvantaged people.
+These include free English, French and Chinese classes, cultural exchange programs, IT classes, vocational training, health and environmental awareness education, a wide array of volunteer opportunities distribution of clothes and medicine, a community kitchen and many other programs and activities.
+Through these rehabilitation resources and educational services, Lha facilitates an easy transition for the Tibetan refugee community to India.
+On a daily basis Lha serves over 250 people, hosts between 15 and 25 volunteers and provides many different services including on average 35-50 meals per day for financially disadvantaged people.

-All of our language classes are available to students of all ages from within the Tibetan refugee community and the local Indian community.
-Most of the English language students are young adults and adults from Tibet, often including monks and nuns.
+All our language classes are available to students of all ages from within the Tibetan refugee and the local Indian community.
+Most of the English language students are young adults and adults from Tibet, including monks and nuns.

-In additions, Lha also offers Chinese classes and we teach 35 to 40 students per month.
-Three different levels are available - beginner, intermediate and advanced levels.
-Each class is an hour long and takes place each day, Monday through Friday.
+Lha also offers Chinese classes to approximately 35 to 40 students per month.
+Three different levels are available - beginner, intermediate and advanced.
+Each daily class is one hour long and takes place Monday through Friday.

 French classes have been on offer at Lha since 2003.
-We currently teach 20 to 30 students per day three levels – beginner and Advanced.
-Classes are taught for an hour each day from Monday to Friday.
+We currently teach 20 to 30 students per day from beginner to advanced.
+Classes are taught for one hour each day from Monday to Friday.

-Although there is not enough interest at present in Spanish and German classes, we offer one-to-one tuition in these languages to meet the demand within our community.
+Although there is not enough interest at present in Spanish and German classes, we offer one-to-one tutoring opportunities in these languages, as required, to meet the demand within our community.

-Lha is the only institution in Dharamsala which provides free, comprehensive, and wide-ranging computer courses to the community at large.
-Lha has a very well-established and successful computer training program which aims to provide students with viable job skills.
+Lha is the only institution in Dharamsala which provides comprehensive and wide-ranging computer courses all year round to the community at large.
+Lha has a well-established and successful computer training program which aims to provide students with viable job skills.
 Lha provides two levels of computer training – beginner and intermediate.

 On July 6th, 2011, Lha opened its Community Soup Kitchen at its new building, Ahimsa House.
-The Ahimsa House is divided into residential apartments where long-term Lha international volunteers and cultural exchange students can stay.
-Two such apartments were converted to the space for the dining hall and the actual kitchen is below.
+Ahimsa House is divided into residential apartments where long-term Lha international volunteers and cultural exchange students can stay.
+Two such apartments were converted to the space for the dining hall, and the actual kitchen is below.
 The opening of the kitchen commemorated the 76th birthday of His Holiness the Dalai Lama.
 The day was celebrated with a healthy lunch cooked at the kitchen and fresh water from the newly installed water filtration system.
 This is the first soup kitchen in Dharamsala that serves low-cost and nutritious meals to the Tibetan refugee community.
-Approximately 35-50 needy refugees will be able to take advantage of this service everyday for a nominal fee of 15 Rupees per person per meal.
+Approximately 40-50 needy refugees will be able to take advantage of this service every day for a nominal fee of 15 Rupees per person, per meal.
 Meals will be completely free for those who cannot afford to pay this amount.

 Lha is seeking monetary support to help sustain the community kitchen, which serves a variety of purposes, both long and short term.
-The kitchens first and foremost objective is to provide refugees with low-cost and nutritious meals while educating them about healthy eating and living.
-The kitchen will also serve as a space where refugees who are interested in working in the restaurant and service industry may receive formal training.
-This vocational training will help refugees get jobs either in India or abroad.
-The dining room may also act as a space for events such as educational workshops.
+The kitchen's first and foremost objective is to provide refugees with low-cost and nutritious meals while educating them about healthy eating and living.

 Clothing and Medical Donation and Distribution